Since its launch in May 2003, LinkedIn has welcomed 810M+ members in over 200 countries globally.

 - Most recruiters (87%) believe LinkedIn is most effective for vetting job candidates.

-- Four out of 10 employers plan to invest 39% of their budgets on LinkedIn recruitment in 2022.
+- Four in 10 employers planned to invest 39% of their budgets in LinkedIn recruitment in 2022.

 - Nearly 87% of recruiters consider LinkedIn the leading tool for finding prospective job candidates.